Profile / Characteristics

 Our (modern) Explanation

 In the late 1590, Dutch navigators had expanded the ancient Greek constellation of Argo Navis, The Ship, making its body much larger and adding sails (the original Greek ship did not have sails but only a mast marked with stars).
+The influential Uranometria (1603) is based on material from Plancius, who in turn is based on de Houtman. de Houtman’s star positions referred to the design of the ship that was depicted by Saenredam on Blaeu’s globe of 1602 (at that time, de Houtman was collaborating with Blaeu).
 In the 1750s, the French astronomer Abbé Nicolas-Louis de Lacaille during his pioneering work charting the southern celestial skies in the eighteenth century from South Africa, split up the then huge constellation that covered a large section of the southern Milky Way.
 He coined the terms of the subconstellations in Latin like “Sails of Argo” which then became constellation names; “Vela” is Latin for Sails.

 Ancient Globes